 Either way you choose, you will need to provide the following information on the application:

 - Copy of valid passport

-- If J-1: city of birth, country of birth, residence, and citizenship
+- City of birth, country of birth, residence, and citizenship

 Start and end dates of NDVS program